 Jerry Garcia, an American musician and fine artist became well-known as the lead guitarist and vocalist for the Grateful Dead, a San Francisco rock band which came to recognition during the counterculture movement of the 1960’s.

-As one of the original jam bands, the Grateful Dead has some of the most loyal fans in rock ‘n’ roll history.
+The Grateful Dead has some of the most loyal fans in rock ‘n’ roll history.

 Although the world has been blessed to have experienced Garcia's musical talents in his 30-year run with the Grateful Dead, Jerry Garcia, the man, was much more than his Grateful Dead persona.